Paving the road for a better future

 He works seven days a week, from 7 am to 1 am.
 He is married and has four lovely daughters.

 In February 2018, Paul Bane Smith, on a trip to Angkor Wat, met Kimlean and visited the school.
-Inspired by Kimlean’s story and touched by the kids eagerness to learn, Paul felt he couldn’t just go back home without doing nothing.
+Inspired by Kimlean’s story and touched by the kids eagerness to learn, Paul felt he couldn’t just go back home without doing something.